It’s Not About List Segmentation or Buyer Personas: It’s About Common Needs

 The Challenger Sale

-Last month, Mark highlighted a book the management team here at COACT is currently reading: “The Challenger Sale” by Matthew Dixon and Brent Anderson from CEB.
+The management team here at COACT is currently reading “The Challenger Sale” by Matthew Dixon and Brent Anderson from CEB.
 To say that this book is mind-blowing is an understatement.
 It’s radically changed the way I think about sales, marketing, and why people buy.

 The premise of “The Challenger Sale” is that there are five kinds of sales professionals in the sales world today: